 Compliance - it’s a risk business

-Compliance training exists to manage risk and risk management is important.
+Compliance training exists to manage risk, and governance risk and compliance management is important.

 How seriously should this training be taken?
 How much resource should be used?
 Like managing risk as a project manager, it’s about Probability and Impact.
 How likely is a problem to occur and how serious are the consequences if it does?